SamuelDW/overton/STEPTWOREADME.md

 1. This would create large amounts of storage
 2. If a page is updated, it would still need fetching again
 3. We need the meta data, which can be stored alongside a reference, could have a timestamp of when the data was fetched.

+## Improvements
+Could store the config in the database, again for availability and so that easier visability or updating via a dashboard etc, rather than a PR request for every change

 ## Discussion